-The Australian Consumer Law (ACL) now has a new provision affecting businesses all across Australia.
+The Australian Consumer Law (ACL) has introduced a significant update affecting businesses all across Australia as we move into 2025.

-This law took force on 9 June 2019 and requires businesses to include mandatory wording for warranties against defects.
+This amendment came into effect on 9 June 2025 and mandates that businesses include specific, mandatory wording for warranties against defects.

 What does this mean exactly?
 Who does it apply to?
 And how will it affect your business?

-This article will break it down for you: we’ll explain what these warranties are, the new laws and what impact it could have on you.
+This article will break it down for you: we’ll explain what these warranties are, detail the updated laws, and discuss the impact on your business in today’s fast-evolving market.

 What Is A “Warranty Against Defect”?

 A number of warranties already exist under the ACL.
-Some of these are implied by law and cannot be excluded and some are voluntary that businesses can make in addition to the implied warranties (more about the different warranty types here!).
+Some are implied by law and cannot be excluded, while others are voluntary promises businesses may offer in addition to these baseline guarantees (read more about the different warranty types here).

-This is what we call ‘warranty against defects’: a voluntary promise by a business that the goods or services it provides come with remedies, if faulty.
-Voluntary in the sense that they’re not required to give those warranties under the ACL.
+This is what we call a ‘warranty against defects’: a voluntary promise by a business that the goods or services provided include specified remedies if they are found to be defective.
+It is termed “voluntary” because these warranty terms go beyond the mandatory guarantees set out in the ACL.

-Generally, such warranties are provided with a simple statement which could be along the lines of “Replacement guarantee if the machine breaks down in the next five years”.”.
+Generally, such warranties are provided with a simple statement, for example: “Replacement guarantee if the machine fails to operate within five years.”

-Whenever such wording is used by a business – whether on signage in store, Terms and Conditions, receipts or website – it is likely that this is a ‘warranty against defects’, for the purposes of the ACL.
+Whenever such wording is used—whether on in-store signage, in your Terms and Conditions, on receipts, or on your website—it is likely that this qualifies as a ‘warranty against defects’ under the ACL.

 The Australian Competition and Consumer Commission (ACCC) provides some examples of the different types of warranties against defects here.